Paul O'Kane: Member of the Scottish Parliament

 At the 2021 Scottish Parliament election, O’Kane re-contested Renfrewshire South, coming second with 10,426 votes (30.0%).

 He was placed fourth on the party list for the West Scotland region, and was one of the three successful Labour candidates to be elected.

 He served as Deputy Convenor of the Health, Social Care and Sport Committee from 2021 until 2023 and Scottish Labour Shadow Minister for Public Health, Social Care and Drugs Policy.
 In April 2023, he was promoted to the position of Shadow Cabinet Secretary for Social Justice and Social and Equalities replacing Pam Duncan Glancy who moved to the Education and Skills Portfolio.

-O'Kane backed the UK Government’s decision to introduce means-testing for the Winter Fuel Payment, voting in the Scottish Parliament against calls to reverse the decision.

-In April 2025 O'Kane was one of three MSPs who attempted to oust fellow MSP Maggie Chapman from the Hollyrood Equalities committee after Chapman criticised the judiciary over a judgement on the definition of a woman.
-Labour MSP Paul O’Kane said he was "concerned" by the comments made by Chapman at the protest, and requested she withdraw them – which Chapman did not do.

-He added: "She has a right to express her views… But fundamentally I believe that in order to retain confidence, particularly in terms of this committee’s role on civil justice, she must take the opportunity to clarify the points I have raised."

-White, O’Kane and Tory MSP Pam Gosal voted in favour of the motion to remove Chapman from the Equalities, Human Rights and Civil Justice Committee, but Chapman and SNP MSPs Karen Adam, Marie McNair and Evelyn Tweed voted against.